 5. Starting a “Thankfulness Journal” after reading Ann Voskamp’s One Thousand Gifts.
 I’ve kept it in my kitchen to help me be more faithful in recording the things that move me.
 Some days I write nothing and other days 8 things, but all of it helps remind me of who I am, who God is, where I am, and how even on days when it seems there is nothing to be thankful for…there is.

 6. I shared these tips about how I easily keep my sourdough starter alive without daily feeding or a lot of attention.
-2011 should probably be deemed the “year of sourdough” in our house – not only did I keep it alive, I also routinely make bread, bagels, crackers, waffles, English muffins, and even artisan bread (*gasp* don’t worry, I haven’t turned my back on my old standby easy artisan bread!) with hardly any fails like this funny one from 2009.
+2011 should probably be deemed the “year of sourdough” in our house – not only did I keep it alive, I also routinely make bread, bagels, crackers, waffles, English muffins, and even artisan bread (*gasp* don’t worry, I haven’t turned my back on my old standby easy artisan bread!) with hardly any more fails.

 The moral?
 Keep trying and with just a bit of attention, you can bake with sourdough, too.
 I love not being so dependent on yeast- if it’s fresh, or I’m out – it doesn’t matter so much now.